HA-create249/Analyzing-Dataset-with-Pandas/README.md

-# This is my first project in pandas
+# This is my first project in pandas, using Jupyter Notebook
 # in this project, I analyzed a dataset which includes information about the team of YMH Global initiative